isomerpages/imda-tradetrust/_solution/Technology Services.md

 outside of the confines of any contract-based platform.</p>
 <p>It functions as middleware that can be plugged into different blockchains.
-This means you can ensure authenticity, verify the source, and validate the legal transfer of trade obligations.</p>
+This means you can ensure authenticity, verify the source, and validate the legal transfer of trade obligations at the application layer.</p>
 <p>&nbsp;</p>
 <ol data-tight="true" class="tight">
 <li>